fjoelnr/anr-cli/README.md

 - Level 1: `AGENTS.md` + `.agents/context-index.md`
 - Level 2: workflows present (`.agents/workflows/` has files)
 - Level 3: skills + guardrails present (and workflows)

+`anr upgrade` helps move a repository from lower levels to Level 2 or Level 3 by creating the required workflow, skill, and guardrail files if they are missing.